GabrielvMarinho/Obsidian/Tech/Software/Arquitecture/Patterns of software/SOLID.md

 ### Dependency inversion

-High levels modules shouldnt depende on low level [Module](obsidian://open?vault=Obsidian&file=Tech%2FSoftware%2FConcepts%2FMISCELLANEOUS%2FModule), instead it should be the opposite of this, or, a dependency inversion
+High levels modules shouldnt depende on low level [Module](obsidian://open?vault=Obsidian&file=Tech%2FSoftware%2FConcepts%2FMISCELLANEOUS%2FModule), instead it should be the opposite of this, or, a dependency inversion.
+A class should depend of an abstraction instead of a concrete implementation.

 ###### wrong approach: